Code-Institute-Submissions/milestone_2_rpoas/README.md

-x Add Gallery of committee members x Hover over/Click on faces for more info x Call to action signup
-- change grid for photo
+x Add Gallery of committee members x Hover over/Click on faces for more info x Call to action signup x change grid for photo

 ### Sign Up
 x Form